MishraSubash/CloudFormationTemplates/README.md

 ## AWS CloudFormation Templates Repository
-Welcome to repository containing AWS CloudFormation templates categorized by different sections!
+Welcome to the repository containing AWS CloudFormation templates categorized by different sections!
 This repository hosts a collection of templates to help you provision various AWS resources using CloudFormation.

 ### Introduction
 This repository serves as a centralized location for CloudFormation templates organized by different categories, making it easier to find and use templates based on specific AWS resource provisioning needs.